Crispy Pan Roasted Salmon

 - salt and pepper

-Place the fillets skin side down in the pan and and lower to medium-low heat.
-Leave the fillets for about 5 minutes.
+- Place the fillets skin side down in the pan and and lower to medium-low heat.
+Use the fish spatula to press down on the fillet for about 10 seconds so the skin is evenly exposed to the heat.
+Leave the fillets for about 7 minutes.

 - After a few minutes- transfer the salmon to a bed of mixed greens and serve.